 The fact that the authorities of Kazakhstan are using ‘punitive psychiatry’ increasingly frequently in the fight against dissent, is particularly concerning.
 In addition to Ardak Ashim, activists Natalia Ulasik and Zinaida Mukhortova had previously faced ‘punitive psychiatry’.
 It was only due to international political pressure that Mukhortova was released from the mental hospital, and Ulasik was transferred to a less restrictive clinic, located nearer her place of residence.

-The Open Dialog Foundation hereby demands that the authorities of Kazakhstan immediately cancel the decision to ban the DCK and cease the politically motivated persecution of citizens for dissent.
+The Open Dialogue Foundation hereby demands that the authorities of Kazakhstan immediately cancel the decision to ban the DCK and cease the politically motivated persecution of citizens for dissent.

 One of the effective methods which will allow the unprecedented oppression in Kazakhstan to be stopped will be the inclusion of the leaders of the Kazakhstani Ministry of Internal Affairs, the Local Police Service, the General Prosecutor’s Office and the National Security Committee in the Magnitsky Global Human Rights Act.
 In addition, President Nazarbayev, who has single-handedly governed Kazakhstan for 28 years by forceful suppression of any disagreement and dissent, must personally bear responsibility for the oppression.